The Beach Boys: 1978–1996: Continued recording, death of Dennis, and Brian's estrangement

-On June 21, 1980, the Beach Boys performed a concert at Knebworth, England, which featured a slightly intoxicated Dennis.
-The concert would later be released as a live album titled Good Timin': Live at Knebworth England 1980 in 2002.
+In the 1980s, the Beach Boys transitioned into an oldies act and spent the next several years touring, often playing in front of large audiences, and recording songs for film soundtracks and various artists compilations.
+On June 21, 1980, they performed a concert at Knebworth, England, later released in 2002 as a live album titled Good Timin': Live at Knebworth England 1980.
 In 1981, the band scored a surprise US top-twenty hit when their cover of the Del-Vikings' "Come Go with Me", from the three year old M.I.U.
 Album, was released as a single from Ten Years of Harmony, a double compilation album focusing on the Reprise and CBS years.

-In an April 1980 interview, Carl reflected that "the last two years have been the most important and difficult time of our career.
-We were at the ultimate crossroads.
-We had to decide whether what we had been involved in since we were teenagers had lost its meaning.
-We asked ourselves and each other the difficult questions we'd often avoided in the past."
-In 1981, he temporarily left the touring group because of unhappiness with the band's nostalgia format and lackluster live performances, taking the time to record and release his first solo album Carl Wilson.
-He stated: "I haven't quit the Beach Boys but I do not plan on touring with them until they decide that 1981 means as much to them as 1961."
+Carl temporarily left the touring group in 1981 due to unhappiness with the band's nostalgia format and lackluster live performances.
+He recorded and released his first solo album Carl Wilson that year.
+(Note: Carl stated: "I haven't quit the Beach Boys but I do not plan on touring with them until they decide that 1981 means as much to them as 1961.")
 He returned in May 1982, after approximately 14 months of being away, on the condition that the group reconsider their rehearsal and touring policies and refrain from "Las Vegas-type" engagements.

-During Carl's absence, Jeffrey Foskett, who previously performed in Love's Endless Summer Beach Band, was recruited to the touring band to sing Carl's parts.
-On Carl's return, Foskett remained in the band to perform falsetto vocals and guitar until 1990, and would return for the 2012 reunion tour and album, and the touring band of 2014-2019.
-Though never named as an official member of the Beach Boys, he would later be identified by members as the band's only "vice principal".

-In late 1982, Eugene Landy was hired once more as Brian's therapist.
-On November 5, Carl, Love and Jardine falsely informed Brian that he was destitute and no longer a Beach Boy, insisting he reenlist Landy as his caretaker to continue receiving his touring income, in addition to putting him on a strict diet and health regimen.
-Coupled with counseling sessions that retaught him basic social etiquette, this therapy restored Brian's physical health, slimming down from 311 lb to 185 lb and Brian returned to the group.